luandretta/quiz-python/README.md

 * Heroku Platform - to deploy the application into live enviroment
 * Gitpod - to create the website
 * Github - to store the repository of website and deploy it
+* QuickTime Player - to record and edit the video
 * Google Sheets API: to handle the data automation.
 * [Draw](https://app.diagrams.net/) - to draw a flowchart